-- 1. Wire the sensor base (supplied separately) per the wiring diagram, Figure 2. - 2.
-Set the desired address on the sensor address switches, see Figure 1. - 3.
+- Wire the sensor base (supplied separately) as shown in the wiring diagram.
+(See Figure 2.) - 2.
+Set the desired address on the sensor address switches.
+(See Figure 1.) - 3.
 Install the sensor into the sensor base.
 Push the sensor into the base while turning it clockwise to secure it in place. - After all sensors have been installed, apply power to the control panel and activate the communication line. - 5.
 Test the sensor(s) as described in the TESTING section of this manual.